The phase of the electromagnetic form factor of the pion

 In this section, we extract the phase of the form factor, which is the main object of interest in this work.
 While this is closely related to the $\delta_1^1$ phase-shift, comparison requires the removal of the isospin zero component of the electromagnetic form factor, that we postpone till next section.
 Together with the modulus, the phase allows to extract the real and imaginary parts.
-Our result for the phase of the form factor obtained from DR2\footnote{We checked that the phase obtained through DR1 is very similiar, with tiny differences, especially near threshold and at high energies, expected from the convergence pattern discussed in \cref{sec:toymodel}, that serves as a cross-check} is shown in \cref{fig:PhaseReIm} (top) for a cutoff $\Lambda=5$~GeV.
-Such a large cutoff is unnecessary below $\sqrt{s}\simeq 1.8$~GeV, but required above (cf. against the results for $\Lambda=2/3$~GeV shown as dot-dashed/dashed black lines, that display similar results and suggests that the employed extrapolation should have little effects at these energies).
+Our result for the phase of the form factor obtained from DR2\footnote{We checked that the phase obtained through DR1 is very similar, with tiny differences, especially near threshold and at high energies, expected from the convergence pattern discussed in \cref{sec:toymodel}, that serves as a cross-check.} is shown in \cref{fig:PhaseReIm} (top) for a cutoff $\Lambda=5$~GeV.
+Such a large cutoff is unnecessary below $\sqrt{s}\simeq 1.8$~GeV, but required above.
+Regarding the potential systematics of such an extrapolation, we note that the dashed line result (from choosing $\Lambda=3$~GeV) provides a lower bound.
+An extreme upper bound would be obtained if extrapolating the model with pQCD above, that is however a factor of four smaller at 3~GeV and likely unrealistic and leads to $\delta(2.5~\textrm{GeV}^{2}) =201^{\circ}$.
+It is hard to imagine such a sudden drop immediately after 3~GeV.
+Indeed, would we extrapolate our model just up to 3.5/4~GeV, we would find $\delta(2.5~\textrm{GeV}^{2}) =(184/188)^{\circ}$, pretty close to our central value of $190.5^{\circ}$.
+Other approaches including $F_Q^{\pi}(s) \to F_Q^{\pi}(\Lambda^2)\Lambda^2 (\alpha_s(s)) /s $ lead to $191.5(191.8)^{\circ}$.
+Again, in line with our central result.
+Likewise, our plot shows systematic uncertainties from extrapolation at threshold, that we discuss in \cref{app:syst}.
 In that plot, we also show the phase that would be obtained directly from the model as a dotted-gray line.
 This needs not agree (and indeed does not agree) with the one obtained through DR2.